 “We did go to our homes,” said his father.

 “We took turns watching you, and biked to our homes.
 Don’t worry, we were careful.
 But they’re not our homes.
 There were no government people around them, and we don’t even recognize the people who live there.
 Where’s my home — I mean, your home — the Wheeler residence in this world?”

 Mike Hopper felt a trickle of unease.
 There was only one home to worry about.
 Not the Wheeler residence: his grandparents Ted and Karen had long vacated their house; Grandma was dead from alcoholism, and Grandpa had bought a condo.
 Nor the Sinclair’s: Lucas’s parents had left Indiana for the warmer climate of New Mexico.
 As for Dustin’s mother, she had never moved, but she died in her seventies only a few years before 2021.
 There was no chance these kids would stumble across any of their future families.
-Joyce Byers, however, was still alive and living in the same house she had owned in the eighties.
+Will’s aunt, however, was still alive and living in the same house she had inherited from Joyce Byers in 1985.
 If his parents and uncles had biked over there, and seen an eighty-year old Ruth Garrett…

 “I live in a different part of Hawkins than you do.
 And we have to stay away from my home, believe me.
 The government people are all over the place.
 I’m a fugitive like you guys are.
 We have to avoid all our homes — Lucas’s, Dustin’s, and Will’s.
 They’re all dead in my world, but the government guys are grilling their parents.”
 This stream of lies came out effortlessly.

 “We didn’t try the house where our Will lives,” said Mike Wheeler.

 Glad to hear.
 That could have given up the game.
 “He probably lives somewhere different too.
 The point is, the government is on to all of us, in both worlds.”